 Ontario Arts Council Literature Grant: Works in Progress.
 1999.

 Canada Council A Grant.
 1999.

 Ontario Arts Council Grants to Art Writers.
 1995, 1994, 1992, 1991, 1990, 1989, 1988, 1987, 1985.

 Frida and Diego: Passion, Politics and Painting, eds.
 Dot Tuer and Elliot King.
 Toronto: Art Gallery of Ontario, 2012.

 Mining the Media Archive: Essays on Art, Technology, and Cultural Resistance.
 Toronto: YYZ Books, 2005

 Ghostly Traces and Memories of Passage: The Journey to the Atacama Desert and the Ritual of Return.
 Return to Atacama.
-Forthcoming (Gestos Hemipress).
+New York University, Gestos Hemipress, 2019.

 Traces and Erasures: Documenting the Rosario Space of Memory (with Alberto Gomez) Prefix Photo 36 (2017).

 Common Ground: The Thematics of Dispossession in Contemporary Arab and Canadian Art.”
 Asian Diasporic Visual Cultures and the Americas.
 Vol. 2, No. 3 (Fall 2016)